Every day, thousands of UBC staff, faculty members and students purchase goods and services that have economic, social and environmental impacts.

 Reuse and Recycling Programs

 When purchasing goods, it is important to consider more than an item's upfront cost.
 Although upfront costs may initially appear to be high, sustainable purchases often cost less than conventional products when the total cost of ownership is taken into account.
-Sustainable purchasers assess the costs associated with an item over its lifetime, including its design, manufacturing, packaging, transport, use and disposal.
+Sustainable purchases assess the costs associated with an item over its lifetime, including its disposal, operation, transportation, packaging, manufacturing, and design.

-The total cost of sustainable products is less than conventional products in many instances,when you consider long-term cost savings (i.e. less energy to operate a more efficient product) and cost avoidance (i.e. reduced waste disposal costs).
-Combined with strategies to reduce product use (i.e. printing less paper), green products can cost the same as, or less than, conventional products.
+The total cost of sustainable products may be less than conventional products in many instances when you consider long-term cost savings (e.g. less energy to operate a more efficient product) and cost avoidance (e.g. reduced waste disposal costs).
+Combined with strategies to reduce product use (e.g. printing less), green products and practices can save on costs.

 You can evaluate your purchasing decision by creating a chart like the one below: